alien4cloud/alien4cloud.github.io/admin_guide/configuration.markdown

 # Configuration of default admin ensurer, if true it creates a default admin user if no admin can be found in the system.
 users:
   admin:
-    # CALM checks that an admin user is defined at the application launch.
+    # Alien 4 cloud checks that an admin user is defined at the application launch.
     ensure: true
     username: admin
     password: admin